Department of Accounting

 Read the UNI Catalog description:

-Students interested in this program must submit a completed Application for Admission to Graduate Study and should contact the Department of Accounting for any other admission requirements.
+Students interested in this program must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list or contact the Department of Accounting for any other application requirements.
 Graduate information and application for graduate admission can be found at www.grad.uni.edu/admission.

 The Master of Accounting degree is offered both as a traditional graduate program and as an integrated program for current UNI undergraduate students.
 The procedures for applying to the program differ depending on whether the applicant is applying to the integrated program or the traditional program; therefore the requirements for admission are set out separately below.